-This Time Delay Light switch circuit is useful to illuminate locations where a light source of low power is needed.
+This Light Push button circuit is useful to illuminate locations where a light source of low power is needed.
 This circuit is ideal for small or temporary facility locations.
 Examples of places to use this circuit are: a drawer, a closet, a small room, the car trunk, etc.

 The main feature of this circuit is that it turns off the light automatically, avoiding unnecessary energy consumption.

 This circuit activates a light, and stays ON for a set time.
 To activate the light again, you must press the momentary contact button SW1.
 See the diagram.

 The time in which the light remains ON depends on the values of resistor R2 and capacitor C1.